Sntax/Era/README.md

 # ERA Cape Town

-This repo contains all code related to the ERA Cape Town Custom Wordpress Theme.
+This repo contains all code related to the ERA Cape Town Custom Wordpress Template.

 ## Dependencies & Tech